Talbot Counselling & Psychotherapy

 "Science has demonstrated incontrovertibly that changing the way we think about emotional situations is among the most powerful ways to change emotions themselves."

 Created in the 1950s by American psychologist, Carl Rogers, the person-centred approach ultimately sees human beings as having an innate tendency to develop towards their full potential.
 However, this ability can become blocked or distorted by our life experiences - particularly those that affect our sense of value.

 Existential therapy is a unique form of psychotherapy that looks to explore difficulties from a philosophical perspective, rather than taking a technique-based approach.
 Focusing on the human condition as a whole, existential therapy applauds human capacities and encourages individuals to take responsibility for their successes.

 Gestalt therapy refers to a form of psychotherapy that derives from the gestalt school of thought.
 It was developed in the late 1940s by Fritz Perls and is guided by the relational theory principle that every individual is a whole (mind, body and soul), and that they are best understood in relation to their current situation as he or she experiences it.

-The Therapy i offer is underpinned by Psychodynamic concepts (Freudian) ...
+The Therapy i offer is underpinned by Psychodynamic concepts (Freud) ...